stingray2772/redcap-m2c2/README.md

 ### Example

-An example can be found in the examples directory or by visiting [this link](examples/sample-data-dictionary.csv).
+An example can be found in the examples directory or by visiting [this link](examples/sample-data-dictionary.csv) (right-click and choose "Save link as..." to download the file).